andrewgarrison/atgarrison.com/site/content/now.md

 ##### February 25th, 2020

 1. Working part-time as a Front-End Engineer at Spreetail
-2. Strategizing investments to ensure a bright future
-3. Looking to take on some client work
+2. Looking to take on some client work